mindfultecorg/engineeringlead.org/README.md

-# Crafting Code Leaders: A Manual for Aspiring Software Engineering Leads
+# Becoming a Software Engineering Lead

 Contents of the website https://engineeringlead.org/